Shady Hanna

 Shady Hanna is a Canadian cinematographer.
-He is best known for his work on the documentary film Swan Song (2023).
+He worked on the documentary film Swan Song (2023).
 In 2025, he was named one of the "Rising Stars of Cinematography" by the American Society of Cinematographers.

 Life and career

 Hanna was born in Cairo, Egypt, and later settled in Toronto, Canada, where he earned a Bachelor of Fine Arts degree in film production from York University.
 He is a member of the Canadian Society of Cinematographers (CSC).